-The application window is divided up into a number of rectangular areas.
-Areas reserve screen space for Editors, such as 3D Viewport, or an Outliner.
-Area boundary is indicated by rounded (beveled) corners.
+The Blender window is divided up into a number of rectangles called Areas.
+Areas reserve screen space for Editors, such as the 3D Viewport, or the Outliner.
+In general an Editor provides a way to view and modify your work through a specific part of Blender.
+All hotkeys you press will affect the contents of the Editor in the Area the mouse pointer is located.
+Area boundaries are indicated by rounded (beveled) corners.

 You can resize areas by dragging their borders with LMB.
 Move your mouse cursor over the border between two areas, so that the cursor changes to a double-headed arrow, and then click and drag.

 Dragging from an area corner outward will join two areas.
-The area that will be closed gets a dark overlaid arrow.
+The area that will be closed shows a dark overlay.
 You can select which area will be closed by moving the mouse over areas.
 Release the LMB to complete the join.
-If you press Esc or RMB before releasing the mouse, the operation will be aborted.
+If you press Esc or RMB before releasing the mouse, the operation will be canceled.

 RMB on the border opens the Area Options.

 Shows an indicator line that lets you select the area and position where to split.
 Tab switches between vertical/horizontal.

 Shows the join direction overlay.

 You can swap the contents between two areas with Ctrl-LMB on one of the corners of the initial area, dragging towards the target area, and releasing the mouse there.
 The two areas do not need to be side-by-side, though they must be inside the same window.

 A new floating window containing an area can be created from.
 (Not available in some editors.)

 The new window is a fully functional window, which is part of the same instance of Blender.
 This can be useful, e.g. if you have multiple monitors.